-The world of cloud communications is full of excitement and chatter about how the launch of Apple Business Chat and RCS will transform communications between businesses and their end customers.
+The world of cloud communications is full of excitement and chatter about how the launch of Apple Business Chat and Rich Communication Services (RCS) will transform communications between businesses and their end customers.
 The fast-growing user base and the promise of rich customer communications have rightly made messaging apps the number one priority for customer experience leaders around the world.

 If you take a closer look, you will notice that almost all of these messages are one-way communications, often left unopened or unread in customers’ inboxes.
-Reason, the lack of a meaningful response path for the customer to act on the message.
+The reason, the lack of a meaningful response path for the customer to act on the message.

 Research shows that text messages have much higher average click-through-rate (6.16 percent as against 2.80 percent for Emails).
 Yet the potential of A2P communications as a medium to engage customers has remained untapped.

 Increasingly customers wish to interact with businesses in the same way they do with their friends and family, on messaging apps such as SMS, WhatsApp, Facebook Messenger, or the up and coming RCS, and using rich interaction formats such as video.
 Correspondingly, a new category of vendors has blossomed to help companies incorporate voice, video and messaging into their communications through developer-friendly APIs and tools.
 Industry analysts and others recognize this space as cPaaS, short for communications platform-as-service.